Blue Bayou - Linda Ronstadt

 "Jesus!" he yelled, "PIRATES!"
 He quickly tossed me the only gun on board.
 Noticing the fellow in the back was bringing out what appeared to be a rifle stock, I cocked the 38 and pointed it squarely at the driver's head, shouting, "STANDOFF, ANY CLOSER WILL BE CONSIDERED SERIOUS JEOPARDY!"
 Please don't ask me where I got that statement from, it was spontaneous, and I am unlikely to ever forget it.

-Looking right down the sites of the four-inch barrel
+Looking right down the sight of the four-inch barrel

 of our handgun, I cocked the trigger and I could see the eyes of the